 Far from the “it just works” dream, this program just does not work.
 I have a relatively fast i7 laptop with plenty of RAM, but OpenShot slowed my entire system to a crawl as soon as I started to edit some video.
 Firefox became unresponsive and OpenShot crashed or at least appeared to do so since a crash report window opened but OpenShot did not close.

 The layout of the Pitivi window is simple.
 Moving clips around is easy and most basic functions are done without hassle.
 The only thing that is a bit difficult is creating a new layer, but I figured it out in less than 2 minutes.

-Adding and removing effects is done in a way I’ve not encountered before, and it isn’t very intuitive, but the transitions are a dream to use.
+Adding and removing effects is done in a way I’ve not encountered before and it isn’t very intuitive, but the transitions are a dream to use.
 Titles are also done in a way I’ve never seen before, and they are also very easy to use.

 There aren’t really any advanced features, but for simple home videos, this video editing software is great!